Table of Contents

 Section 3.
 The Historian shall keep a pictorial record of the activities of the HIUIHBWA.

 Section 5.
-The Resolution Committee selected from the unit hosting the annual convention in the election year, shall be responsible for receiving proposals from HIUHBWA units, developing resolutions and presenting them to the Board of Directors for adoption at the General Membership Meeting.
-5
+The Resolution Committee selected from the unit hosting the General Membership Meeting, shall be responsible for receiving proposals from HIUHBWA units, developing resolutions and presenting them for adoption at the General Membership Meeting.

 Section 6.
 The Scholarship Committee shall be responsible for the distribution of scholarship program information, application form, reviewing and applications received.